 By Sayer Ji • Originally published on GreenMedInfo

-Editor’s note: If you’re interested in cancer-killing food, see why pomegranate may be a great choice to add to your healthy diet.
+Editor’s note: If you’re interested in cancer-killing foods, see why pomegranate may be a great choice to add to your diet.

 One of the most important discoveries in biology and medicine of the past fifteen years is that cancer stem cells are largely responsible for the failure of conventional cancer treatment.